zoltrain/www/source/blog/2014-04-16-vagrant-cloud-5-weeks-in.html.markdown

 Some high level statistics we track:

 - We've seen 272,723 downloads of public Vagrant boxes via Vagrant 1.5
-- Vagrant Share proxies an average of N HTTP requests daily
+- Vagrant Share proxies an average of 35k HTTP requests daily
 - We expect to pass the 10,000 user mark before the end of the month

 ### General Improvements